Minerallo/Paper_slab_buckling_input_files/Readme.txt

 https://github.com/fastscape-lem/fastscapelib-fortran

 The coupling is described in Neuharth, D., Brune, S., Glerum, A. C., Morley, C. K., Yuan, X., & Braun, J. (2021).
 Flexural strike-slip basins.
-We advise a person that want to take advantage of this coupling with the most recent feature from ASPECT to contact us.
+We advise a person that wants to take advantage of this coupling with the most recent feature from ASPECT to contact us.

 To install aspect with fastscape make sure than Named_VTK.f90 is similar to our branch and placed to the aspect repository